 - Done in Alfred Bester's Time and Third Avenue.
 A young lawyer accidentally gets a copy of the almanac from the far future year of 1985 and a timecop stops him before he opens it.
 The lawyer says all right, you can have the almanac: using it to speculate on stocks or bet on elections would be cheating, and I'm sure I can have a great career without cheating... only, I wish I could have some reassurance that the world won't end in a nuclear holocaust.
 So the timecop gives him a hundred dollar bill, one of the 1980 series.
 He can't spend it in his time, but he feels that he's well paid when he reads the name of the Secretary of the Treasury from the bill... and it's him.

-- In the sequel to The Book of Night with Moon, a spin-off of the Young Wizards series, a book on modern-day engineering gets sent back into an Alternate Universe Victorian England, enabling the British Empire to rapidly develop many forms of modern-day technology.
+- In To Visit the Queen, a spin-off of the Young Wizards series, a book on modern-day engineering gets sent back into an Alternate Universe Victorian England, enabling the British Empire to rapidly develop many forms of modern-day technology.
 Including nukes.

 - Doctor Who: In "The Long Game", Adam attempts to leave one of these for himself in the past by recording historical information from 197,988 years in the future on his mother's answering machine.
 The Doctor finds out.
 He's not happy.
 Ironically, Adam himself ends up at risk of becoming one.
 He has his own brain upgraded in the future, to interface with the computers of the time.
 Now whenever someone snaps their fingers near him a little port on his forehead opens up.
 The Doctor mentions that Adam has to lead a quiet life and not draw attention to himself, or he risks being dissected for the future technology in his skull.
 At the end of the episode, his mother snaps her fingers while talking to him.